lucibaker/shadowtracking/README.md

 1. Create the input files (see *Inputs*)

+2. Create a small subset of images (~100 frames).

-2. Run main script (detect_MP) with a small subset of the images and tune the thresholds in the run_parameters spreadsheet to optimize particle detection and tracking.
+3. Run main script (detect_MP) on the subset and tune the thresholds in the run_parameters spreadsheet to optimize particle detection and tracking.

-3. Run detect_MP with the full image set.
+4. Run detect_MP with the full image set.

 ## Inputs